EXPERIENCE

 Mill Historic Site Old Stone Mill Sign with arrow Exterior Delta November 2021 Full Permissions Marie White

-Located in Delta, this majestic stone building is the only surviving pre-1812 stone grist mill in Ontario and is a National Historic Site of Canada.
-You can have a guided tour of the Mill or explore the space on your own.
-The most impressive part of the exhibit is the 200 year-old millstones!
-Still operable, the on-site miller grinds heritage wheat into flour each summer, which you can buy in the gift shop.
-Keep your ear to the ground for the upcoming opening of the Drive Shed, a newly refurbished exhibit space curated to tell the story of blacksmithing at the Mill.
+This majestic stone building is the only surviving pre-1812 stone grist mill in Ontario and is a National Historic Site of Canada!
+Enjoy a guided tour of the Mill or explore the space on your own.
+Marvel at the impressive 200 year-old millstones!
+Still operable, the on-site miller grinds heritage wheat into flour on Saturdays throughout the summer.
+The Blacksmith shop recently opened, showcasing a newly refurbished exhibit space curated to tell the story of blacksmithing at the Mill.
+Look here for the forge fired up for special occasions throughout the season.
+The Old Stone Mill is open on Weekends from Victoria Day Weekend through to June 30 and then daily from July 1 to Labour Day weekend (Monday) from 10:00 a.m. to 5:00 p.m.
+Free admission; donations welcome!
+See the latest updates on the Facebook page.

 Red Brick School permission from Diane Haskins photographer